mantidproject/mantid/docs/source/tutorials/mantid_basic_course/using_workbench/04_differences.rst

 Interfaces
 ==========

-MantidPlot provides a range of different interfaces that still in the process of being implemented in Workbench.
+MantidPlot provides a range of different interfaces that are still in the process of being implemented in Workbench.
 As of Mantid 4.1, the interfaces available through Workbench are:

 * Diffraction